debricked/cli/CONTRIBUTING.md

 ### Feature Request

-You're also welcome to submit ideas for enhancements to Debricked-CLI.
+You're also welcome to submit ideas for enhancements to Debricked CLI.
 When doing so, please search the issue list to see if the enhancement has already been filed.
 If it has, vote for it (add a reaction to it) and optionally add a comment with your perspective on the idea.

 ## Ready?
 Let’s go!